 - Students have the opportunity to spend part of the course studying in other European universities, through our Erasmus programme, and also in the USA and Canada.

 - Internship: students in their final year have the opportunity to secure a semester long internship, giving them hands-on experience of political issues and policymaking.
 Placement: unique to the BA Politics programme is the opportunity in the final year to undertake a part-time placement within a local organisation to gain direct experience of policy-making and political decision-making.
+Placement: students have the opportunity in the final year to undertake a part-time placement within a local organisation to gain direct experience of policy-making and political decision-making.
 Research-led Teaching: We have particular strengths in the areas of applied ethics and political philosophy, and unusually amongst UK universities – offer teaching in scholastic philosophy.
 Student experience: We have active student societies for both Politics and Philosophy in the School and are also the home of the Belfast branch of the Royal Institute of Philosophy, which organises regular talks and seminars by distinguished visiting philosophers.